 In 2020, 59 million Americans freelanced for work!
 Freelancing can give you a sense of freedom, especially since you’re your own boss.
 So it’s no wonder why so many Americans are trading in their 9-to-5 hats for freelancing ones.

-However, one area of concern is how to keep the clients (and money) flowing in.
+However, one area of concern is how to get an keep the clients (and money) flowing in.

 The answer?
-Getting referrals is key to your freelancing success.
+Getting referrals is key to your freelancing success and as you will soon realize it is not that difficult.

 Think about the last time you got average service from someone.
 Did you feel motivated to recommend them to your friends and family?
 Probably not.